23 mins read

 10. Organized

 Quantity Surveyors must keep up with all figures, data, and paperwork to give timely recommendations.
-You will need to whip out information instantaneously if you want to stay on top.
-A QS needs to organize work so that productivity is maximized.
+In other words, you will need to produce information instantaneously if you want to stay on top.
+A QS needs to organize work so that their productivity is maximized.
 Today, quantity surveyors play an increasingly significant part in project decision-making, so being organized should be part of your modus operandi.
 If you are using old-school systems or not using digital takeoff at all, you will find yourself wasting time on trivial things.
 RIB CostX comes with BIM & 2D takeoff, integrated estimating spreadsheets, customizable reports, rate libraries, and much more, making it the perfect all-in-one estimating solution.
 The coherency of having everything seamlessly integrated into one software package strongly helps facilitate organization.

 11. Humility

 Humility is about knowing your limits and having the poise to welcome the strengths and perspectives of the people around you.
 Working within such a dynamic market landscape, embracing new knowledge, technology, and skills is vital.
 Yet, humility may be the most challenging talent to acquire simply because we fear it while seeking it – everyone wants to be humble and not be humbled.
 One of the best ways to think about this is not to think less of yourself but to think of yourself less.
-Too often, one can become stuck on the pre-existing methods they are using as they are convinced that they are the best way to work, but it is very important always to be open to new ways of working within your profession.
+Too often, one can become stuck on the pre-existing methods they are using if they are convinced that they are the best way to work.
+However, it is important to be open to new ways of working within your profession.

 12. Ethical conduct